TUMFTM/race-simulation/README.md

 ![Race simulation real time output for the Yas Marina racetrack](racesim/racesim_yasmarina.png)

+### Virtual Strategy Engineer (VSE)
+The virtual strategy engineer (VSE) determines the race strategies of the race participants if activated.
+It eases the handling for the user of the race simulation since he must not determine the strategies of all race participants manually.
+Several variants of the VSE are available: base strategy, real strategy, and supervised.
+With the base strategy option, it uses a pre-defined strategy that was optimized for a minimum race duration (under the assumption of a race without opponents).
+With the real strategy option, the strategies of the real-world races are applied.
+With the supervised option, the VSE is based on two artificial neural networks to make the race strategy decisions.
+Our VSE is focused on Formula 1.
+Thus, it determines whether a driver should come into the pits and which tire compound to fit.
+The initial concept of automated decision-making based on artificial neural networks was developed by André Thomaser during his semester thesis within the project.

 ### Contained parameter files
 We included exemplary parameter files for the 121 Formula 1 races in the seasons 2014 - 2019.
 They were automatically created on the basis of our Formula 1 timing database (link is below).
 The program used for this was developed by